“Tomorrow (noun): A mystical land where 99% of all human productivity, motivation, and achievement is stored.” – Art Nas

 Just under 70 percent of Americans do not have a will.
 For many, the idea of writing one is hugely uncomfortable.
 No one relishes the idea of dying and writing a will can be a reminder we won’t always be here.
 Some think it’s an unnecessary expense they can’t afford.
 Others believe thinking about death means it will come faster.
 Some just can’t ever find the “right time”.

 But leaving this mortal coil without one is not a great idea, either.
 So why do people put off writing their wills?
 In a word: Procrastination.
-Procrastination is a very real psychological barrier, and something most everyone has dealt with at some point in their lives.
+Procrastination is a very real psychological barrier, and something almost everyone has dealt with at some point in their lives.
 Getting around it and getting on with doing things you know you should do, like writing your will, may be easier than you think!
 Here’s how.

 How to Get Around Delaying